Next5x/TIMNASA_TMD1/README.md

 ---

-## 🔑 PAIRING CODE & SESSION
+## 🔑 PAIRING CODE & SESSION GENERATOR

-Pata kodi yako ya kuunganisha Bot na WhatsApp kabla ya ku-deploy:
+Generate your session string or scan directly to connect your WhatsApp account:

 <p align="left">
   <a href="https://your-pairing-site.render.com">